Semi-Supervised Dual-Stream Self-Attentive Adversarial Graph Contrastive Learning for Cross-Subject EEG-based Emotion Recognition: Methodology

 A GCN is developed to aggregate the neighbor information of the feature matrix $\boldsymbol{\Psi}_{i}$ for spatial feature extraction, resulting in $G$.
 Specifically, we construct a channel-based graph, where the nodes $V^G$ correspond to EEG channels, and the node features are the extracted DE features at each channel termed as $\boldsymbol{\Psi}_{i}=\left(\boldsymbol{\psi}_{1}^{i}, \boldsymbol{\psi}_{2}^{i}, \cdots, \boldsymbol{\psi}_{N_G}^{i}\right)^{T} \in \mathbb{R}^{N_G \times C_{de}}$.

 Different from the traditional GCNs that use a fixed adjacency matrix (such as the k-nearest neighbor graph \cite{jiang2013graph}), we define a dynamic adjacency matrix ${A^G}$ as

 where $\boldsymbol{\psi}_{j}^i$ and $\boldsymbol{\psi}_{k}^i$ are the extracted DE features at the $j$th and $k$th channels.
-The linear rectification function (ReLU) is employed as an activation function here to ensure that the output of the linear operation (i.e., the dot product between the weight vector $\boldsymbol{w}$ and the node distance $|\boldsymbol{\psi}_{j}^i-\boldsymbol{\psi}_{k}^i|$) is non-negative, which introduces non-linearity into the model and improves its capacity to learn complex patterns.
+The linear rectification function (ReLU) is employed as an activation function here to ensure that the output of the linear operation (i.e., the dot product between the weight vector $\boldsymbol{w}$ and the node distance $||\boldsymbol{\psi}_{j}^i-\boldsymbol{\psi}_{k}^i||$) is non-negative, which introduces non-linearity into the model and improves its capacity to learn complex patterns.
 The weight vector $\boldsymbol{w}$ is learned by minimizing the GCN loss function as

-Here, the distance between two node feature vectors $\boldsymbol{\psi}_{j}^i$ and $\boldsymbol{\psi}_{k}^i$ is defined as the inverse of the corresponding adjacency value $A_{j k}^G$, indicating that the closer the two nodes are connected, the smaller the distance between them.
-This reflects the intuition that nodes that are more strongly connected are more likely to share similar characteristics.
+In Eq. \ref{Eq:aij_loss}, the first term quantifies the similarities between any two nodes ($\boldsymbol{\psi}_{j}^i$ and $\boldsymbol{\psi}_{k}^i$).
+When the nodes exhibit dissimilar characteristics, it leads to a smaller adjacency value ($A^G_{jk}$).
 As the brain network is known to exhibit sparse connectivity, we incorporate sparsity constraint into the graph learning process.
-A Frobenius norm term of the adjacency matrix ${A^G}$ is included in Eq. \ref{Eq:aij_loss} to encourage the adjacency matrix to be sparse. $\lambda \geq 0$ is a regularization parameter that controls the trade-off between graph learning and sparsity degree.
+A Frobenius norm term of the adjacency matrix ${A^G}$ is included in Eq. \ref{Eq:aij_loss}, which encourages the learned adjacency matrix to be sparse. $\lambda \geq 0$ is a regularization parameter that controls the trade-off between graph learning and sparsity degree.

-Based on the obtained adjacency matrix ${A^G}$, the node representation is extracted based on the Chebyshev expansion of the graph Laplacian.
+Based on the learned adjacency matrix ${A^G}$, the node representation could be characterized on the basis of the Chebyshev expansion of the graph Laplacian.
 The Chebyshev graph convolution \cite{defferrard2016convolutional} is defined as a $\Phi-1$ degree polynomial, given as

 where $\theta \in \mathbb{R}^{\Phi}$ is a Chebyshev coefficient vector, and $x_i$ is the input sample data. $T_{\varphi}(\tilde{L}) \in \mathbb{R}^{N_G \times N_G}$ is the $\varphi$th order Chebyshev polynomial with the variable $\tilde{L}$ given as